sam-maverick/enhanced-messageme/README.md

 Welcome!
 This is **Enhanced Messageme**, a messaging platform for mobile devices with a middleware dubbed PP platform for secure image sharing.
-The middleware automatically encrypts and decrypts the pictures shared over the messaging app, and uses remote attestation APIs (Android's Play Integrity and iOS' App Attest) to certify that the recipient does not break the security of ephemeral messaging features.
+The middleware automatically encrypts and decrypts the pictures shared over the messaging app, and uses remote attestation APIs (Android's Play Integrity and iOS' App Attest) to certify that the recipient does not break the security of ephemeral messaging features (such as the disappearing images or the time-expiring messages).

-This project is based on a fork of [Messageme](https://github.com/sam-maverick/messageme/) (CC BY 4.0, Joel Samper and Bernardo Ferreira), which is a no-frills playground messaging app that we take as our base.
+This project is based on a fork of [Messageme](https://github.com/sam-maverick/messageme/) (CC BY 4.0, Joel Samper and Bernardo Ferreira), which is a no-frills playground messaging app that we take as our base onto which we deploy the middleware.
 Both projects are for testing and academic purposes.

 You can deploy the Enhanced Messageme project on a single computer.
 It is composed of: